-Dr. Jordan is a skilled, experienced and certified veterinary orthopedic surgeon, providing a wide variety of procedures for patients at Seagrove Animal Hospital as well as those referred from other veterinary facilities.
+Dr. Timothy Jordan is a skilled, respected, and certified veterinary orthopedic surgeon, providing a wide variety of advanced procedures for patients at Randall Veterinary Hospital as well as those referred from other veterinary facilities.
 He has performed over 3000 orthopedic surgeries in his career, and we are proud to now be a resource for these services in the community.

 Those procedures include the various options for repair of the cranial cruciate ligament, or CCL.

 It’s extremely common for dogs—especially older and overweight dogs—to rupture their CCL, which is found in the knee and is the canine equivalent of the human anterior cruciate ligament, or ACL.